 1) Screen size

 The resolution of your monitor will have a major impact on the quality of your gaming experience.
-The in-game details will always look better in a high-resolution monitor.
+The in-game details will always look better on a high-resolution monitor.
 You get more pixels on the screen, resulting in better clarity and picture quality.
 However, you will need to factor in adaptability and the performance of your video hardware.
-Increasing the number of pixels can overwork your GPU.
-The console may also fail to support higher resolutions.
-You will need to ensure that your console can support 2160p resolution or at least 1440p resolution before you decide to buy a 4K monitor for console gaming.

 3) Flat or curved monitors

 Whether you should buy a flat or a curved screen depends on your preference and budget.
 Flat monitors are the most common and affordable.
 Flat screens tend to have better gaming features like better refresh rates, response time, and higher color accuracy.

 The wide units also offer an increased field of view.
 The curved screens are newer on the market.
 The sizing of the curved screens is based on R figures.
 A lower number indicates a greater curve with the most common curved monitors’ sizes being 4000r, 3000r, and 1800r.

 The curved units provide a greater field of three-dimensional view, resulting in a more immersive gaming experience.
 Curved screens are better for prolonged gaming as they put less strain on your eyes.
 They also do not need many adjustments to the images as flat screens.